 Shotover Wastewater Treatment Plant Stage 3 upgrades

-Upgrades will improve wastewater capacity in the district and provide for future growth in the area through to the year 2048.
+Upgrades improve wastewater capacity in the district and provide for future growth in the area through to the year 2048.

 Three Waters